 Many government agencies have statistical information on a wide range of topics.
 You may need to do further research to find out which agency has the information you're looking for or can help you find it.

 Remember, keywords are important when doing a search.
 Make sure your keywords can help narrow down the search results.
-Instead of trying a search for "education statistics," try something more specific like "campus security statistics," or "graduation rates."
+For example, instead of trying a search for "education statistics," try something more specific like "campus security statistics," or "graduation rates."

 Federal Government Data and Statistics

-There are principal statistical agency programs that collect, analyze and disseminate statistical data and information.
-These programs include:
+These federal agency programs collect, analyze, and disseminate statistical data and information: